-I'm a selt-taught artist and once-reluctant, now-devoted teacher and a Marin native.
+I'm a selt-taught artist and once-reluctant-now-devoted teacher and a Marin native.
+I've received awards at the Sausalito Art Festival, the California State Fair and numberous awards at the Marin County Fair Fine Art Exhibit.
 I love what I do and am so grateful that I have the privilege of spending my life making art and accompanying others in their art-making journeys.